JoshStory/AccordionTo/README.md

 	  $('.tabContainer').accordionTo({

-          controls : 'tabsNav', //class for separate list controls accordion : 'accordionNav', //class for main accordion list breakpoint : 480, //breakpoint for transitions and resize check accordionTrans : 'slide', //effect for accordion
-		      tabTrans : 'none', //effect for tabs
-		      resizeCheck : true //when window resizes to tabs, check if there are no active tabs and set the first one
+         	controls : 'tabsNav', //class for separate list controls accordion : 'accordionNav', //class for main accordion list breakpoint : 480, //breakpoint in pixels for transitions and resize check accordionTrans : 'slide', //effect for accordion. also uses 'fade' and 'none' tabTrans : 'none', //effect for tabs. lso uses 'fade' and 'slide' resizeCheck : true //when window resizes above the breakpoint, check if there are no active tabs. if there aren't any, set the first tab active

     });